Personalized Federated Learning with Exact Stochastic Gradient Descent: Proposed Framework

 \subsubsection{Client and Server Updates}

-\paragraph{Client side.} Having first selected the subset of clients $\mathcal{I}_t$ to participate in round $t$, the server sends the global model parameters $\theta$ to these clients.
-Then, each client $i \in \mathcal{I}_t$ trains locally the task specific parameters $W_i$ by performing a total number of $\tau$ gradient descent steps.
-For the first $\tau-1$ steps, the global parameter $\theta$ is "ignored" (it remains fixed to the value sent by the server), and only the gradient $\nabla_{ W_{i}} \ell_i(W_i,\theta)$ over the task parameters $W_i$ is computed.
-The gradient steps of these $\tau-1$ steps can have the form
+\paragraph{Client side} Having selected the subset of clients $\mathcal{I}_t$ to participate in round $t$, the server sends them the global model parameters $\theta_{t-1}$.
+Then, each client $i \in \mathcal{I}_t$ updates locally the current values $W_i \triangleq W_{i,t-1} $ of the client-specific parameters by performing a total number of $\tau$ gradient descent steps.
+For the first $\tau-1$ steps, the global parameter $\theta_{t-1}$ is ``ignored'' (i.e., it remains fixed to the value sent by the server), and only the gradient $\nabla_{ W_{i}} \ell_i(W_i,\theta_{t-1})$ over the client-specific parameters $W_i$ is computed.